anshuls2309/Custom-Object-Detection-/README.md

 In this project, i used python's new module called detecto for object detection using my own custom images/dataset which detects tennis balls in images.

+(it is not perfect as i trained only 20 of images , it can be improved if you train more images)

+I think it does a pretty good job for just 20 images trained

 You can put your own object images and labels and train the model to detect those objects in the image

 The detecto library can be found here : https://pypi.org/project/detecto/